-Course Subject: Course Number: ELED 2003 Cross-listed with Subject: Course Number: Official Title (Limited to 30 characters including spaces): Educational Research and the Teacher as a Lifelong Learner Mode of Instruction: (check appropriate box) xxx 01_Lecture/ \(\square\) 02_Lecture/Laboratory/ \(\square\) 03_Labora itory only/□05_Practice Teaching/ □06_Internship/Practicum/□08_Independent Study/ □ □10_Special Topics/ □12_Individual Lessons/ □13_Applied Instruction/ □16_Studio Course/ □17_Dissertation Research/ □18_Activity Course/ □98_Other Effective Term: ☐ Spring ☐ Summer I If course is required by major/minor, how Fall 2014 frequently will course be offered?
+Course Subject: Course Number: ELED 2003 Cross-listed with Subject: Course Number: Official Title (Limited to 30 characters including spaces): Educational Research and the Teacher as a Lifelong Learner Mode of Instruction: (check appropriate box) xxx 01_Lecture/ \(\square\) (2_Lecture/Laboratory/ \(\square\) (3_Labora tory only/□05_Practice Teaching/ □06_Internship/Practicum/□08_Independent Study/□ 110_Special Topics/ □12_Individual Lessons/ □13_Applied Instruction/ □16_Studio Course/ □17_Di ssertation Research/ □18_Activity Course/ □98_Other Effective Term: ☐ Spring ☐ Summer I If course is required by major/minor, how Fall 2014 frequently will course be offered?
 Fall/spring Is this course repeatable for additional earned hours?
 Y / N How many times?
 No Does this course require a fee?
 How much?
 Type of fee?
 No fee

-□Elective xxx Major □Minor If major or minor course, you must complete the Re equest for Program Change form.
-Prerequisites: Co-requisites: Course Description (as you want it to appear in the This course provides potential teacher education ca the skills needed to locate educational research info complied materials; professionally communicate th reflect upon research applications in the school set Grading xxxStandard Letter □P/F □Othe er (If other, please specify below) 5 - the control of th udoci For the proposed course, attach a syllabus that incl uues. a.
+□Elective xxx Major □Minor If major or minor course, you must complete the Reque est for Program Change form.
+Prerequisites: Co-requisites: Freiequisites.
+Co requisites.
+Course Description (as you want it to appear in the cata llog): This course provides potential teacher education candic dates with the knowledge base and practice in the skills needed to locate educational research informa ation; analyze, synthesize, and evaluate the complied materials; professionally communicate these reflect upon research applications in the school setting.
+Grading xxxStandard Letter □P/F □Other (If other, please specify below) For the proposed course, attach a syllabus that includes : a.
 Course subject, number and title b.
 Course description as to appear in catalog c.
 Course goals and/or objectives d.
-Course outline ant and avaluation e.
-Methods of student performance assessme f.
-Course bibliography, reading list, and /or lis oting of other instructional media Will this course require any special resources such a as unusual maintenance costs library resources special software, distance learning equipment, etc. • : Flease specify.
-No Will this course require a special classroom (compu ter lab smart classroom or laboratory)?
-Please specify. ter last, smart classiform, or last rate.
-77. Smart classroom Smart classioom How does this proposal support the University Mission n or University Strategic Planning Goals?
-This proposal will enhance Goal 1: Enhance the creation and delivery of first quality education services.
-It will add a new program of study and provide another option for students to select. will add a new program of study and provide another option for students to select. in the discatton and derived from your Please provide a rationale for the need for this new co program assessment.
-Assessment evidence may co learning as well as analysis of the current state of the Suggestions from the Arkansas Department of Education (ADE), the Association of Childhood Education International (ACEI), the content of the required Praxis II licensure test, and the Interstate Assessment and Support Consortsum (InTASC) were used to select this How will the effect of the change be monitored in one Changes and program effectiveness will be monitored as a part of the assessment system that is used by the College of Education to gather and analyzed data for both program and candidate change.
-It is a large part of the required CAEP accreditation.
-Tot Doth program and candidate change.
-It is a large part of the required CALF accreditation.
-If this course will affect other departments, a Depar rtmental Support Form for each affected department must be attached. • • • • • • • • • • • • • • • • • • • •
+Course outline e.
+Methods of student performance assessment a f.
+Course bibliography, reading list, and /or listing of other instructional media Will this course require any special resources such as un nusual maintenance costs, library resources. special software, distance learning equipment, etc.?
+Ple • ease specify.
+No Will this course require a special classroom (computer la ab, smart classroom, or laboratory)?
+Please specify.
+Smart classroom How does this proposal support the University Mission or U University Strategic Planning Goals?
+This proposal will enhance Goal 1: Enhance the creation ar · will add a new program of study and provide another option on for students to select.
+Please provide a rationale for the need for this new course including the evidence derived from your program assessment.
+Assessment evidence may come f learning as well as analysis of the current state of the dis • Suggestions from the Arkansas Department of Education (ADE), the Association of Childhood Education International (ACEI), the content of the required Praxis II licensure test, and the Interstate Assessment and Support Consortsum (InTASC) were used to select this class How will the effect of the change be monitored in ongoing Changes and program effectiveness will be monitored as a part of the assessment system that is used by the College of Education to gather and analyzed data for be oth program and candidate change.
+It is a large part of the required CAEP accreditation. - • If this course will affect other departments, a Departme ntal Support Form for each affected · man support Form for cuent uncetted department must be attached.